Endogen/lamden-python-dev/README.md

 #### Wallet creation

-To instanciate a new wallet:
+To instantiate a new wallet:

 ```python
 from lamden.crypto.wallet import Wallet